Bounds on Area Involving Lattice Size: Abstract

 \section{Abstract}

-The lattice size of a lattice polygon $P$ was introduced and studied by Schicho, and by Castryck and Cools in relation to the problem of bounding the total degree and the bi-degree of the defining equation of an algebraic curve.
-In this paper we establish sharp lower bounds on the area of plane convex bodies $P\subset\R^2$ that involve the lattice size of $P$.
-In particular, we improve bounds established by Arnold, and B\'ar\'any and Pach.
-We also provide a classification of minimal lattice polygons $P\subset\R^2$ of fixed lattice size $\lss(P)$.
+The lattice size of a lattice polygon $P$ is a combinatorial invariant of $P$ that was recently introduced in relation to the problem of bounding the total degree and the bi-degree of the defining equation of an algebraic curve.
+In this paper, we establish sharp lower bounds on the area of plane convex bodies $P\subset\mathbb{R}^2$ that involve the lattice size of $P$.
+In particular, we improve bounds given by Arnold, and B\'ar\'any and Pach.
+We also provide a classification of minimal lattice polygons $P\subset\mathbb{R}^2$ of fixed lattice size $\lss(P)$.